erSubhashThapa/100daysofcode/r2-log.md

   I opened the directory for a project called `playing_with_javascript`, a project that didn't have ESLint installed locally to see what would happen.
 One thing to note is both these directories, `playing_with_javascript` and `perfect_fit_meal`, are in the same workspace.
 So I believe they share the same user settings.

+  ## No Local ESLint?
+Load Globally

   This directory, `playing_with_javascript`, loaded ESLint from my global modules.

-  It looks like your `.eslintrc.json` goes in to your project directory even if there's no local ESLint locally.

   ![img](log_imgs/noconfig_5-10.PNG)

+  As you can see from the underlined error, it looks like your `.eslintrc.json` should in to your project directory even if there's no local ESLint.

+  ## Adding Configs

   I copied the `.eslintrc.json` file from my `perfect_fit_meal` directory and pasted it in to `playing_with_javascript`.
 Now we can see it's using the config file to get the airbnb style guide, but it can't find the airbnb module.

   ![img](log_imgs/noairbnb_5-10.PNG)

+  ## Adding `node_modules`

-  So I copied the `node_modules` directory from the `perfect_fit_meal` directory.
+  To get the air bnb module into the project, I copied the `node_modules` directory from the `perfect_fit_meal` directory.
 I pasted it into the `playing_with_javascript` folder.

-  Now it loads the local ESLint from the locally nodemodules folder instead ofthe global one.
+  Now `playing_with_javascript` loads the ESLint locally from the local `node_modules` folder instead of the global one.
 And it's gettting the airbnb module from there.
-We can tell because that error went away.
+We can tell that it's getting the airbnb module from there because that error went away after adding `node-modules`.

   ![img](log_imgs/local_5-10.PNG)

-  But our html file aren't getting linted.
+  But our html files aren't getting linted.

+  ## Why Arent HTML Files Getting Linted?

   I messed with the `eslint-plugin-html` directory name again to see if that would cause issues.
 It did.
-So I know it's being accessed.
+So I know the html plugin is being accessed.

   ![img](log_imgs/failed_5-10.PNG)

-  So I changed the file name back.
+  I changed the folder name back.
 The error went away.

   But why isn't ESLint linting the html files in `playing_with_javascript`?